umdenes100/ENES100ArduinoLibrary/README.md

 * type: what type of mission call you are sending
 * message: mission value associated with the mission type.

-**NOTE:** Some of the values passed as arguments in the examples below are **C++ preproccesor definitions** (#define), defined in `Enes100.h`.
+**NOTE:** Some of the values passed as arguments in the examples below are **C++ preprocessor definitions** (#define), defined in `Enes100.h`.
-All of
-the C definitions defined in `Enes100.h` correlate to an integer.
+All the C definitions defined in `Enes100.h` correlate to an integer.
 To save you the trouble, you can call the uppercase definition like `LENGTH` for Crash Site teams or `MATERIAL_TYPE` for Material Identification teams.

 For the valid mission calls below, the value `i` will denote an integer value.